Sidney Sam: Retirement

 Sam announced his retirement from playing at the age of 33 in September 2021.
 Overall he played more than 220 matches in the first and second level of the German league pyramid.

 In December 2022 he started his coaching training with MSV Duisburg.

 International career

 Born to a German mother and Nigerian father, Sam would have been eligible to play for the Nigeria national team, but decided early on to represent his country of birth.
 He was a German youth national player, starring in Germany's under-19 and under-20 teams.
 On 29 May 2013, he made his senior international debut for Germany in a friendly game against Ecuador in Boca Raton, Florida.
 On 8 May 2014, Sam was named to the 30-man provisional squad for the 2014 FIFA World Cup by German national team manager, Joachim Löw.
-But Sam didn't make the cut and his five internationals in 2013 became his final total with "Die Mannschaft."
+However, Sam didn't make the cut and his five internationals in 2013 became his final total with "Die Mannschaft."